USS Wasp (1807): US Service

 On 9 March 1812 Wasp sailed from New York for France to deliver an Anglo-Irish mercenary named John Henry who had sold intelligence to President Madison indicating Britain's interest in determining if the New England states wished to secede from the union.
 The correspondence, known as the Henry Papers, helped build outrage in Congress against Britain that led to the declaration of war, however the documents are now widely believed to have been a forgery.

 Wasp, under the command of Master Commandant Jacob Jones continued to operate along the coast of the middle states after the United States went to war with Britain in June 1812.
 On 13 October, she sailed from the Delaware River, two days later she encountered a heavy gale that tore away her jib boom and washed two crewmen overboard.
 The following evening, Wasp encountered a squadron of ships and, in spite of the fact that two of their number appeared to be large men-of-war, made for them straight away.
 She finally caught the enemy convoy the following morning and discovered six merchantmen under the protection of a 22-gun sloop-of-war, HMS Frolic.

 At half past eleven in the morning of 18 October, Wasp and Frolic closed to do battle.
 The engagement would be the first and only time Wasp saw combat.
 The two ships commenced fire at a distance of 50 to 60 yd.
 In a short, sharp, fight, both ships sustained heavy damage to masts and rigging, but Wasp prevailed over her adversary by boarding her.
-The victory was short lived however.
-Unfortunately for Wasp, a British 74-gun ship-of-the-line, HMS Poictiers, appeared on the scene.
+The victory was short lived.
+A British 74-gun ship-of-the-line, HMS Poictiers, appeared on the scene.
 Frolic was crippled and Wasp's rigging and sails were badly damaged.
-At 4:00 PM Jones had no choice but to surrender Wasp; he could neither run nor fight such an overwhelming opponent.
+At 4:00 p.m.
+Jones had no choice but to surrender Wasp; he could neither run nor fight such an overwhelming opponent.